kontent-ai/boilerplate-net/README.md

 The Boilerplate is configured to load all [URL Rewriting](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/url-rewriting) rules from [IISUrlRewrite.xml](/src/content/Kentico.Kontent.Boilerplate/IISUrlRewrite.xml) file.
 Add or modify existing rules to match your expected behavior.
 This is a good way to set up 301 Permanent redirects or www<->non-www redirects.

+You can adjust the domain name in the default rewriting rules during the template instantiation by applying the `-d|domain` parameter.

 ## Feedback & Contributing
 Any feedback is much appreciated.
 Check out the [contributing](https://github.com/Kentico/Home/blob/master/CONTRIBUTING.md) to see the best places to file issues, start discussions and begin contributing.